 Request a Pre-Award Scope Review

-- Complete the online HCaTS Scope Review Request Form (required).
+- Complete the online HCaTS Scope Review Request Form.

-- If you are unable to complete the online request form, please download and complete this form [PDF - 3 MB] and email as noted above along with the SOW/SOO/PWS and IGCE.
+- If you are unable to complete the online request form, please email firstname.lastname@example.org for assistance.

 - HCaTS Task Order Solicitation Template [DOCX - 35 KB]